 Premium economy on China Airlines A350 is in a very spacious 2-3-2 configuration, compared with 2-4-2 layouts on A350-operating competitors like Singapore Airlines and Cathay Pacific.
 The seats offered are the same Zodiac AIRgo FX premium seats found on the China Airlines B777-300ER.
 Because of the space this product comes closer to business than it does to the economy with seats that recline to a comfortable dozing position and plenty of space for passengers.

 Economy on the A350 offers wide seats in a comfortable 3-3-3 configuration, plus the Skycouch for families with the addition of a small teddy bear.
 The seat width is a comfortable 18 inches, while each seat also offers 116 degrees of recline and a 32-inch pitch.

-All China Airlines A350-900 aircraft will feature this three-class configuration, with 32 seats in Premium Business, 31 in premium economy and 243 in economy – of which 12 are Family Couch seats.
-The A350 is particularly good in economy, especially compared with the tight 3-4-3 seating on the 777-300ER and is a world-leader in premium economy.
+All China Airlines A350-900 aircraft will feature this three-class configuration, with 32 seats in Premium Business, 31 in premium economy, and 243 in the economy – of which 12 are Family Couch seats.
+The A350 is particularly good in the economy, especially compared with the tight 3-4-3 seating on the 777-300ER, and is a world leader in premium economy.

 COPYRIGHT 2014 - 2023 LUXURY TRAVEL DIARY.
 DUPLICATION OUTSIDE OF LUXURYTRAVELDIARY.COM IS EXPRESSLY FORBIDDEN.

 Note: All benefits & upgrades subject to availability & Terms & Conditions, enquire for more information.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.